Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 The "Server Address" section is quite important.
 You need to know the IP Address (or URL) of the host server in which you are running the Docker Minecraft Server.
 If it is a public cloud virtual machine then it will have a public IP that you should already know.

-For example, if your server has public IP address 123.123.123.123.
-You need to enter 123.123.123.123 (This is assumming that you have set the Minecraft server's port to 25565 in the `docker-compose.yml` which is the default).
+For example, if your server has the public IP address 123.123.123.123.
+You need to enter 123.123.123.123 (This is assuming that you have set the Minecraft server's port to 25565 in the `docker-compose.yml` which is the default).
 If your server has a domain name such as example.net then you can enter that as the "Server Address".

 If you are running the server on a computer on your local LAN, then for now, for testing purposes, you can use its local IP address which you need to find using your router settings or a command like `ifconfig` or `ip a` and usually the IP address will be 192.168.1.x.
 Your network may also have an internal DNS server (like Pi-Hole) which can assign individual, local, domain names to each and every computer on the network.

 If you are running the docker-minecraft-server on your own computer, you can simply type `localhost` into the "Server Address" section.

 Now you can test your Minecraft server by joining it through your Minecraft client and doing whatever you want and you can alter the settings as well.

+## Networking Setup (Port Forwarding)

+There is an additional step required to actually make your Minecraft Server accessible to the world if it is currently only accessible via a local IP address.
+You need to enable a network setting on your router called "Port Forwarding".

+This will allow people from outside your network to access the specific port 25565 on your local minecraft server.

+### Keep in mind that this can also open up your network to attacks from outside
+**You do this at your own risk and this is not recommended to inexperienced network administrators.**

+Since you are running